MV Irene SL

-M/T Irene SL is a Greek-owned and -operated VLCC (Very Large Crude Carrier) or supertanker.
+MT Irene SL is a Greek-owned and -operated VLCC (Very Large Crude Carrier) or supertanker.
 It was pirated presumably by Somali pirates on February 9, 2011 approximately 350 miles Southeast of Muscat, Oman in the Arabian Sea.

 Built in 2004, the Irene SL has a gross tonnage of 161,175 GT with a displacement of 319,247 DWT.
 It is 330 m long, has a beam of 60 m and a draft of 22.5 m.
 The vessel has a single deck and is double-hulled.
 Her sister ship is the 2005-built MV Argenta.

 When captured the ship was en route from Fujairah to the United States loaded with 2 million barrels of crude oil with an estimated value of $200 million.
 The ship was captured one day after the pirates took control of another tanker, the MV Savina Caylin.

 With the use of larger mother ships since the end of 2010, pirates have extended their operational capabilities.

 Three other VLCCs that have been ransomed by pirates are the Sirius Star, the Maran Centaurus, and the Samho Dream.